 So, if your social diary’s filling up, there’s no need to abandon your slimming plans – Slimming World members will find all the support they need to stay on track, both in group and on the exclusive member website.

-If restrictions on dining out are yet to lift in your area, or you’d prefer to stay at home a little longer, Slimming World members have access to over 1500 recipes on the website and the Slimming World app.
+When they’re not eating out, Slimming World members have access to over 1500 recipes on the website and the Slimming World app.
 With ideas for Fakeaways, Sunday roasts, BBQ food and much more, you can create your own slimming-friendly menu (and guarantee the very best seat in the house!)